cb2078/tetris-ai/readme.txt

-Write a search function to find all the placements given a shape.
-BFS should be sufficient for now.
-Depends on a hash table for remembering visited positions and a queue for possible positions.

-Evaluation with neural network?
-The inputs should be each cell in the board and the drop speed.
-The drop speed is important on lower levels as it can afford to be more aggressive.
+Evaluation with value iteration.
+The inputs should be each cell in the board the drop speed and the change in score.

 Rienforcement learning CTM style.

 Maybe optmizations if this ends up being slow.
+OpenMP SIMD / cores